dexm-coin/dexmd/Readme.md

 * [Wallet](https://github.com/dexm-coin/dexmd/wiki/Functionality) - Create a wallet
 * [Vanity Wallet](https://github.com/dexm-coin/dexmd/wiki/Functionality) - Create a vanity wallet with a word that you want in your address
-* [Node](https://github.com/dexm-coin/dexmd/wiki/Functionality) - Start the node to be in the network
+* [Node](https://github.com/dexm-coin/dexmd/wiki/Functionality) - Start your node to be in the network
 * [Transaction](https://github.com/dexm-coin/dexmd/wiki/Functionality) - Make a transaction to someone else
 * [Smart Contract](https://github.com/dexm-coin/dexmd/wiki/Functionality) - Create and interact with a smart contract